 Their work involves administrative management, consular services, political and economic reporting and analysis, and public diplomacy.
-Most Foreign Service Officers spent much of their careers in US Embassies or Consulates outside of the United States.
+As well as working in Washington, D.C., Foreign Service Officers also live and work abroad, at more than 270 embassies, consulates, and other missions.

-If you are interested in a career as a diplomat, the first step is to take the Foreign Service Exam, which is held throughout the year.
+If you are interested in a career as a diplomat, the first step is to take the Foreign Service Officer Test (FSOT).
 The exam is held in cities throughout the United States, as well as at American Consulates and Embassies abroad.

 - Between 20 and 59 years old on the date of examination.
 Appointment to the Foreign Service must take place before the candidate's 60th birthday